Nuclear option: Procedure to invoke the nuclear option

 The PRESIDENT pro tempore.
 The decision of the Chair is not sustained.

 The PRESIDENT pro tempore. *** Under the precedent set by the Senate today, November 21, 2013, the threshold for cloture on nominations, not including those to the Supreme Court of the United States, is now a majority.
 That is the ruling of the Chair.

-Once the presiding officer rules on the point of order, the appeal is decided by a simple majority vote and without any debate.
-The procedure may, for example, override requirements of Rule XXII, which requires three-fifths of senators to vote to close debate, thereby ending a filibuster for legislation or two-thirds of senators present and voting for amending a Senate rule.
-As there is no debate, there is no requirement for these supermajority voting requirements to apply.
-The presiding officer and the standing rule is therefore overruled by a simple majority.
+Once the presiding officer rules on the point of order, if the underlying question is nondebatable, any appeal is decided without debate.
+A simple majority is needed to sustain a decision of the chair.
+As the appeal is nondebatable, there is no supermajority requirement for cloture, as would be necessary for a proposition amending the rules.
+The presiding officer and the standing rule can therefore be overruled by a simple majority.
+This procedure establishes a new precedent that supersedes the plain text of the Standing Rules.
+These precedents will then be relied upon by future presiding officers in determining questions of procedure.

-This procedure establishes a new precedent by allowing for cloture to be invoked by a simple majority on certain questions.
-These and other Senate precedents will then be relied upon by future Senate Parliamentarians in advising the chair, in the above example effectively eliminating the 60-vote barrier going forward.
+The procedure may, for example, override requirements of Rule XXII, the cloture rule, in order to allow a filibuster to be broken without the usual 60-vote requirement.

 Background

 The 60-vote rule

-In 1806, the Senate changed the rules to remove the restriction on the total time allowed for debate.
-In 1917, Rule XXII was amended to allow for ending debate (invoking "cloture") with a two-thirds majority, later reduced in 1975 to three-fifths of all senators duly chosen and sworn (usually 60).
-Thus, although a bill might have majority support, opposition from or absence by at least 41 senators can effectively defeat the bill by preventing a closure of debate and final vote, in a tactic known as a filibuster.
+Originally, the Senate's rules did not provide for a procedure for the Senate to vote to end debate on a question so that it could be voted on, which opened the door to filibusters.
+In 1917, the Senate introduced a procedure to allow for ending debate (invoking cloture) with a two-thirds majority, later reduced in 1975 to three-fifths of the senators duly chosen and sworn (60 if there is no more than one vacancy).
+Thus, although a measure might have majority support, opposition from or absence by at least 41 senators can effectively defeat a bill by preventing debate on it from ending, in a tactic known as a filibuster.

 Since the 1970s, the Senate has also used a "two-track" procedure whereby Senate business may continue on other topics while one item is being filibustered.
-Since filibusters no longer required the minority to actually hold the floor and bring all other business to a halt, the mere threat of a filibuster has gradually become normalized.
+Since filibusters no longer require the minority to actually hold the floor and bring all other business to a halt, the mere threat of a filibuster has gradually become normalized.
 In the modern Senate, this means that most measures now typically requires 60 votes to advance, unless a specific exception limiting the time for debate applies.

-Changing Rule XXII to eliminate the 60-vote rule is made difficult by the rules themselves.
-Rule XXII, paragraph 2 states that to end debate on any proposal "to amend the Senate rules ... the necessary affirmative vote shall be two-thirds of the Senators present and voting."
-If all senators are present and voting, 67 votes are required to amend the rule.
+Changing Rule XXII to eliminate the 60-vote threshold is made difficult by the rules themselves.
+Rule XXII, paragraph 2, states that to end debate on any proposition "to amend the Senate rules [...] the necessary affirmative vote shall be two-thirds of the Senators present and voting".
+If all senators vote, 67 votes are required to invoke cloture on a proposition to amend a rule.